Building A Risk-Parity Portfolio: An Example

 Source: portfoliovisualizer.com

-It turns out EDV and ZROZ are quite good substitutes for EDV!
+It turns out EDV and ZROZ are quite good substitutes for levered long term treasuries!

 What about our levered high yield debt?
 We can use BDCs (Business Development Companies) for that: they are essentially collections of high yield bonds, levered up to a 1:1 debt/equity ratio.
 That leverage profile perfectly matches that of our last portfolio.